jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Phew!
 Done with determinants!
 That wasn't too bad.
 I'm definitely learning about matrix math as I go along.

 Matrix inversion time!
 Going to try out some default implementations for traits, too.
 Good a time as any!
+Darn, no luck with extracting `submatrix`.
+Need to figure out the right type system stuff for that.
+Probably just need to read the docs for `ndarray` more.
+Other than that, I'm done for now!